-We all worry each day about the safety of our seniors whether we are next door or far away.
-We worry whether they are safe in their homes, if they are taking their medicine correctly, if they are eating, or if they are safe driving as well as a multitude of other occurrences.
-Sometimes it seems like “senior care” is as much about worrying as caring.
+Caregivers worry whether senior loved ones are safe in their homes, if they are taking their medicine correctly, if they are eating, or if they are safe driving — among a multitude of other concerns.

 How well prepared is your senior to face the challenge of a “weather event”?

-Tips to be prepared to weather any storm:
+Tips to be prepared to weather any storm to be done now:

 - Prepare a safety plan that includes an evacuation strategy.
 Where will they go and how will they get there?
 How will they be transported?
 Is there a safe shelter nearby?

-- Keep emergency food and water on hand including a manual can opener in case the power goes out.
+- Keep emergency food and water on hand, along with a manual can opener in case the power goes out.

-- Keep a list of medications and doses, insurance card and other ID handy and up to date.
+- Keep a list of medications and doses, insurance card, and other ID handy and up to date.
 This should also be in the emergency kit.

-- Have a phone list of family names and addresses if someone else needs to assist them to contact you which includes their own street address in case they can’t remember it under stress.
+- Have a phone list of family names and addresses in case someone else is needed to assist them in contacting you.
+The list should also include their own street address in case they can’t remember it under stress.

 - Keep the exterior of the home maintained to avoid damage to people or nearby structures during a storm.

-Having a plan in place and supplies at the ready will help you handle the storm that is bound to arrive — whether or not you are ready.
+Having a plan in place and supplies at the ready will help you and your senior handle the storm that is bound to arrive — whether or not you are ready.

 Do you have any suggestions to add to the list on things that would be helpful for others to be better prepared?
-We would love to hear them today.
+We would love to hear them.